T-POP: Test-Time Personalization with Online Preference Feedback

 \section{Ablation Study}

-\textbf{The Impact of Reward Weight $w$.} Fig.~\ref{fig:reward- weight} illustrates the performance of \alg\ across a range of $w$ values for all three backbone models.
-The results exhibit a clear and consistent trend.
-At $w=0.0$, where \alg\ effectively deactivates the personalization component, the reward scores are at their lowest, representing the performance of the base LLM.
-A sharp and substantial improvement in the reward scores is observed across all models at $w=0.1$, and the performance peaks at $w=1.0$.
-This indicates that a moderate reward signal is highly effective at steering the generation towards the user preference.
-However, as the weight is further increased to $w=2.0$ and subsequently to $w=5.0$, the reward scores show a noticeable decline.
-This suggests that an excessively high reward weight can be counterproductive.
-This is likely because an overly strong preference signal begins to \emph{interfere with the inherent generation capabilities of the backbone model}, $\pi_{base}$, leading the decoding strategy to myopically optimize for the reward.
-This can result in outputs that, while superficially aligned, may lack coherence or quality.
-This phenomenon is often referred to as reward hacking.
-Our findings suggest that an optimal value for $w$ lies in the vicinity of $w=1.0$, which strikes an effective balance between personalization strength and the preservation of generation quality.
+\textbf{The Impact of Reward Weight $\omega$.} Fig.~\ref{fig:reward- weight} illustrates the performance of \alg~across varying $\omega$ values.
+At $\omega=0.0$ (base LLM), reward scores are lowest.
+We observe a sharp improvement at $\omega=0.1$, with performance peaking at $\omega=1.0$, indicating that a moderate reward signal is highly effective at steering the generation towards the user preference.
+However, further increasing the weight to $\omega=2.0$ and $5.0$ leads to a noticeable decline.
+This suggests that excessive reward weights interfere with the inherent capabilities of the backbone model $\pi_{base}$, causing the decoding strategy to myopically optimize for the reward at the expense of coherence and quality.
+This phenomenon, known as \textit{reward hacking}, results in superficially aligned but low-quality outputs.
+Consequently, we identify $\omega \approx 1.0$ as the optimal setting to balance personalization strength and generation quality.

 \textbf{Impact of Model Size.} To assess the scalability and model-agnostic properties of \alg, we evaluate its performance on smaller, resource-efficient LLMs.
-Specifically, we apply \alg~to Qwen2-0.5B-Instruct and Llama-3.2-1B-Instruct, comparing the ArmoRM scores against that of the base models.
+Specifically, we apply \alg~to Qwen2-0.5B-Instruct and Llama-3.2-1B-Instruct, comparing the ArmoRM scores against those of the base models.
 The results are presented in Table~\ref{tab:model_size_ablation}, which confirm that \alg~is able to effectively personalize these smaller models.
 Notably, \alg~delivers a substantial improvement for the Llama-3.2-1B-Instruct model, increasing its alignment score from 0.28 to 0.44.
 This finding has significant implications, as it demonstrates that our method can dramatically enhance the capabilities of smaller models, enabling them to achieve a level of personalization typically associated with much larger models.
 This highlights the potential of \alg~for applications with constrained computational resources, such as on-device deployment.